 This is a fully-funded four year PhD programme, which offers Home/EU tuition fees and living stipend of approx. £17,009k per year (for 2019/2020).
 To be eligible for a studentship, applicants must either be UK or EU nationals.

 Students must have achieved (or expect to obtain) at least an upper 2:1 in their undergraduate degree in Psychology, Neuroscience, Computer Science, Civil Engineering, Geography or related discipline within the remit of the ECOLOGICAL BRAIN.

 Applications should be submitted via the University College London Admissions web page.
 Please note that students do not need to decide on their PhD project/primary supervisors when submitting the application.
 Students with all backgrounds and interests related to the ECOLOGICAL BRAIN are highly encouraged to apply.
-The interviews for prospective candidates will take place on the end of Feb/beginning of March 2019.
+The interviews for prospective candidates will take place at the end of Feb/beginning of March 2020.